-Medulloblastoma usually happens in people under 45.
-They start in the cerebellum.
-They may sometimes spread to other parts of the brain or to the spinal cord, usually through the cerebrospinal fluid (CSF).
+Medulloblastoma is a type of cancerous (malignant) tumour that starts in or near part of the brain called the cerebellum.
+It can spread to other parts of the brain or to the spinal cord, usually through the cerebrospinal fluid (CSF).
 CSF is the fluid that surrounds and protects the brain and the spinal cord.
-It’s very rare for medulloblastomas to spread to any other parts of the body.
+It’s very rare for medulloblastoma to spread to any other parts of the body.